killawabbit/killawabbit/killawabbit.md

 # Why killawabbit?

+You're ready to go down the rabbit hole?

 My alias draws inspiration from a mix of humor, history, and pop culture.
 Here are the main influences:

 ### 🐇 Monty Python's "Killer Rabbit"